 Some people who drink water containing haloacetic acids in excess of the MCL over many years may have an increased risk of getting cancer.
-The violation occurred in First Quarter 2018.
-We are now monitoring quarterly for TTHM and HAA5 and are working to optimize our treatment to limit TTHM/HAA5 formation.
+The violation occurred in the first, second, and third quarters as a result of a treatment technique violation.
+We continue to monitor quarterly for TTHM and HAA5 and are working to optimize our treatment to limit TTHM/HAA5 formation.